tromand/NeoSens/README.md

 Training Method : Awareness to Computer Security for a Neophyte Audience

 # Content
-I hope to upload an english version of this document very soon.
 This document explains how to train neophyte people to Computer Security principles using a role play game.
+Many thanks to Juliette and Isabelle for proofreading this version.